 Speaker at PatCon 8: The Annual Patent Conference, “Venue in Hatch-Waxman Cases,” March 2, 2018.

 Juno v.
 Kite (C.D.
-Cal.): counsel for Kite in ongoing litigation against Juno concerning Kite’s CAR-T product YESCARTA®
+Cal.): representing Kite in pending litigation against Juno concerning Kite’s CAR-T product YESCARTA® for the treatment of certain cancers

 Gilead Sciences, et al v.
 Teva USA, Inc., v.
-Natco Pharam, et al (D.N.J.): manage ongoing Hatch-Waxman litigation against multiple generic companies related to abbreviated new drug applications for Gilead’s hepatitis C treatment SOVALDI® (sofosbuvir)
+Natco Pharam, et al (D.N.J.): managed Hatch-Waxman litigation against multiple generic companies related to abbreviated new drug applications for Gilead’s hepatitis C treatment SOVALDI® (sofosbuvir).
+Case settled prior to trial.

 ResMed v.
-Fisher & Paykel: counsel for ResMed in ongoing patent dispute over CPAP flow generator and mask products spanning district court litigation, the International Trade Commission, multiple worldwide litigations, and over ten IPR proceedings.
+Fisher & Paykel: counsel for ResMed in patent dispute over CPAP flow generator and mask products spanning district court litigation, the International Trade Commission, multiple worldwide litigations, and over ten IPR proceedings.
+Case settled prior to trial.

 Gilead Sciences, Inc. v.
 AbbVie, Inc. (D. Del.): managed litigation for Gilead in competitor pharmaceutical litigation involving Gilead’s Hepatitis C treatment, HARVONI®.
 The litigation was resolved shortly before trial.